work-code/pg2019-DeepPerformanceSynthesis/ours/ReadMe.txt

 4. Matlab 2017a
 *******************************************************************

-In these codes, the path to read data is temporarily set as our local path.
+In these codes, the path for reading the data is temporarily set as our local path.

 Please remember to change it to your local path.